Philipp Otto Runge: Life and work

-Runge was of a mystical, deeply Christian turn of mind, and in his artistic work he tried to express notions of the harmony of the universe through symbolism of colour, form, and numbers.
+Runge was of a mystical, deeply Christian turn of mind, and in his artistic work he tried to express notions of the harmony of the universe through symbolism of color, form, and numbers.
 He considered blue, yellow, and red to be symbolic of the Christian trinity and equated blue with God and the night, red with morning, evening, and Jesus, and yellow with the Holy Spirit (Runge 1841, I, p.
 17).

 As with some other romantic artists, Runge was interested in Gesamtkunstwerk, or total art work, which was an attempt to fuse all forms of art.
 He planned such a work surrounding a series of four paintings called The Times of the Day, designed to be seen in a special building, and viewed to the accompaniment of music and his own poetry.
 In 1803 Runge had large-format engravings made of the drawings of the Times of the Day series that became commercially successful and a set of which he presented to Goethe.
 He painted two versions of Morning (Kunsthalle, Hamburg), but the others did not advance beyond drawings.
 "Morning" was the start of a new type of landscape, one of religion and emotion.

 Runge was also one of the best German portraitists of his period; several examples are in Hamburg.
 His style was rigid, sharp, and intense, at times almost naïve.